 K.N.King.
-C Programming - A modern Approach ( $2^{nd}$ ed.).
+C Programming - A modern Approach (2nd ed.).
 W.W.Norton Company.
 Rajaraman.V.
-Fundamentals of Computers ( $2^{nd}$ ed.).Prentice Hall India Limited. (for UNIT 1).
+Fundamentals of Computers (2nd ed.).Prentice Hall India Limited. (for UNIT 1).

 S. Byron Gottfried.
 Programming with C, Tata McGraw-Hill.
 Stephen G. Kochan.
 (2005).
 Programming in C, Pearson.
 Steve Oualline .(2010).
 Practical C Programming, O'reilly.
 Yashavant Kanetkar .(2003).
 Exploring C, BPB publishers.

-13CSC12L1 COMPUTER SCIENCE PRACTICAL I: PROGRAMMING IN C PRACTICAL
+CSC1512L1 COMPUTER SCIENCE PRACTICAL I: PROGRAMMING IN C PRACTICAL

 - 1. Write a C program to generate and print first N Fibonacci numbers. - 2.
 Write a C program to find the GCD and LCM of two integer numbers. - 3.
 Write a C program that reverses given integer number and checks whether the number is palindrome or not. - 4.
 Write a C program to find whether a given number is prime number or not. - 5.
 Write a C program to read a string and check whether it is palindrome or not. - 6.
 Write a C program to find the factorial of a number using function. - 7.
 Write a C program to find if a character is alphabetic or numeric or special character. - 8.
-Write a C program to accept a sentence and convert all lowercase characters to uppercase and vice-versa.

-- 9. Write a C program to input numbers and to find mean variance and standard deviation. - 10.
+Write a C program to accept a sentence and convert all lowercase characters to uppercase and vice-versa. - 9.
+Write a C program to input numbers and to find mean variance and standard deviation. - 10.
 Write a C program to find the roots of the given quadratic equation using switch case. - 11.
 Write a C program to compute the sum of even numbers and the sum of odd numbers. - 12.
 Write a C program to find the length of a string without using built-in function. - 13.
 Write a C program to reverse the string using pointers. - 14.
-Write a C program to accept different goods with the number, price and date of purchase and display them using structures. - 15.
+Write a C program to accept different goods with the number, price and date of purchase and display those using structures. - 15.
 Write a C program to read two matrices and perform addition and subtraction of two matrices. - 16.
 Write a C program to copy one string to another using pointer.

 Criteria Marks

-Writing any two programs from the given three questions.
-(The questions will be one from part $-A$ and two from part B).
-5 x 2 = 10
+Writing any two programs from the given $7.5 \times 2 = 15$

+three questions

-Executing the written two programs.
-7.5 x 2 = 15
+Executing the written two programs. $7.5 \times 2 = 15$

-Viva Voice 5
+Viva Voce 5

-Total Marks 30
+Total 35

-13ELE1201 ELECTRONICS I: BASIC ELECTRONICS I
+ELE151201 ELECTRONICS I: BASIC ELECTRONICS I